juant72/Blocana/docs/stage1-core-components.md

 For those interested in diving deeper into these concepts:
 - "Mastering Bitcoin" by Andreas M. Antonopoulos (for general blockchain concepts)
 - "Cryptography Engineering" by Ferguson, Schneier, and Kohno (for cryptographic foundations)
-- The SledDB documentation (for storage specifics)
+- The RocksDB documentation (for storage specifics)
 - Ed25519 paper by Daniel J. Bernstein et al. (for signature algorithm details)

 --- End of Document ---